pywren/alternative_clouds/azure/README.md

 ## Getting started

-1.  make sure you have an azure account
+1. Maake sure you have an azure account

     a.
 Note that unlike gcloud and AWS, [Azure hasn't figured out how to detect credentials automatically from your local environment](https://github.com/Azure/azure-sdk-for-python/issues/1310), so there's no need to bother with that.
-This means that we have to keep
+This means that we have to keep track of your account name and auth keys.
+There are __two__ sets of auth keys that we'll need.
+One to authenticate Storage IO, to log on to the Azure portal, and another to authenticate deployment and HTTP PUTs.

 2. `pip install azure-storage`
-2.

 ## Deployment
 Azure gives you two options to deploy a function: web portal or via HTTP Put.